1942 VPI Gobblers football team: Kentucky

 On October 17th, VPI played Kentucky at Roanoke Municipal Stadium in Roanoke, Virginia in front of approximately 10,000 people.
 VPI came back from a two-touchdown deficit to tie the game, 21-21.
 Kentucky scored first, with Phil Cutchin scoring a touchdown after seven minutes of play.
 Kentucky scored again in the second quarter, when Charley Kuhn returned a VPI punt 55 yards for a touchdown.
 Kuhn kicked both extra points and Kentucky led at the end of the first half, 14-0.
 In the third quarter, VPI's Maskas blocked a Kentucky punt on the 15-yard line and Clark recovered the ball for VPI's first touchdown.
 A few minutes later, VPI's Blandford had a bad punt and Kentucky recovered at VPI's 25-yard line.
 VPI was then penalized for unnecessary roughness and the ball was moved to the 10-yard line.
 Kuhn then faked a pass and ran the ball out of bounds at the 2-yard line.
 John Hurst then ran it in for Kentucky's third touchdown of the game.
 Kuhn's extra point attempt was blocked by VPI, but Kuhn then picked up the ball and ran it in for the extra point.
 Near the end of the third quarter, VPI's James had a 31-yard rush, then Gallagher threw to James for 24-yard reception and got to Kentucky's 7-yard line.
 Blandford then ran in for a touchdown.
 In the fourth quarter, VPI had an 80-yard touchdown drive with Blandford running in for his second score.
 McClure tied the game with a successful extra point.
 Near the end of the game, McClure attempted a 41-yard field goal, but it fell short and the game ended in a tie.

 VPI finished the game with 12 first downs, 183 rushing yards and 52 passing yards.
 Kentucky had nine first downs, 146 rushing yards and 45 passing yards.
 VPI recovered three fumbles, and Kentucky intercepted two passes.

+The starting lineup for VPI was: Clark (left end), Maskas (left tackle), Fuller (left guard), Davis (center), Belcher (right guard), Judy (right tackle), Chasen (right end), McClure (quarterback), Foltz (left halfback), Ashworth (right halfback), Blandford (fullback).
+The substitutes were: Gallagher, Hodges, Hoffman, James, Johnson, McClaugherty, Mengulas, Norment, Pearce, Rucker, Sagnette, Taylor, Vincent and Wilson.

+The starting lineup for Kentucky was: George Sengle (left end), Clyde Johnson (left tackle), Rich Colvin (left guard), Charley Walker (center), Norm Beck (right guard), Clark Wood (right tackle), Carl Althaus (right end), Bill Mosley (quarterback), Phil Cutchin (left halfback), Charley Kuhn (right halfback), John Hurst (fullback).
+The substitutes were: Tommy Ewing, Bill Griffin, Bob Herbert, Hut Jones, Ralph Kohl, Lair, Allen Parr, Jay Rhodemyre, Taylor, Jesse Tunstill, Paul Walker and Leo Yarutis.